 Step 1: Write down the objectives of your political blog

-People start political blogs for various reasons.
-What are your reasons for starting a political blog?
+People start political sites for various reasons.
+What are your reasons for starting a political site?
 Whatever they might be, write them down on a sheet of paper.
 When things get difficult, your ‘BIG WHY’ will keep you motivated to keep moving ahead in spite of the obstacles.

 Step 2: Pick a name

-Does the name of your blog even matter?
+Does the name even matter?
 It definitely does.
-Regardless of whether the name of your blog is fictional or real, it should always relate to the mission of your blog.
+Regardless of whether the name of your site is fictional or real, it should always relate to the mission of your blog.

-It should be descriptive of what the blog is all about, and the reader should be able to recognize that your blog is political just by the name.
+It should be descriptive of what the site is all about, and the reader should be able to recognize that your blog is political just by the name.